 Forest Stewardship Workshops

-Online and in-person workshop: Participants will review forestry, forest management and ecological materials posted online at their own pace; complete short activities related to the drafting of a forest management plan; participate in weekly Zoom meetings; and attend one field day.
+Participants will review forestry, forest management and ecological materials posted online at their own pace; complete short activities related to the drafting of a forest management plan; participate in weekly Zoom meetings; and attend one in-person field day.
 Registered participants will be sent a syllabus with material and date specifics.
 Participants who complete the course will be eligible for a free visit by a Registered Professional Forester to assess its content.

 Registration for the workshop costs $60.
 Materials will be provided.
 Breakfast and lunches will be provided for in-person workshop days.
 Registration is available at http://ucanr.edu/forestryworskhopregistration.

 A reduced rate is possible in some circumstances.
 If you would like to request a reduced rate, please contact Kim Ingram.